-Association / assembly rights 2 Despite his parliamentary immunity, local Consultative Council member Talib al-Ma'amari was sentenced to three years in jail on charges of "illegal gathering" and "undermining the status and prestige of the state" after more than a year of detention in October 2014.
-Another elected member of the North Batina Municipal Council was also sentenced to one year of jail for "illegal gathering."
+Association / assembly rights

+Despite his parliamentary immunity, Consultative Council member Talib al-Ma'amari was sentenced to three years in jail in October 2014 on charges of "illegal gathering" and "undermining the status and prestige of the state" after more than a year of detention.
+He was released in May 2016 after receiving the sultan's pardon.